11.15.21 Advocacy Alert: BIDEN SIGNS INFRASTRUCTURE INVESTMENT BILL

 Historic Bill Signed

-This afternoon, President Joe Biden signed the bipartisan Infrastructure Investment and Jobs Act into law.
+On November 15th, President Joe Biden signed the bipartisan Infrastructure Investment and Jobs Act into law.

 The BNP advocated for this important legislation, which will make critical investments in our roads, bridges, water infrastructure, electric grid, and broadband while allowing our community to pursue landmark projects.
 Importantly, the bill makes these investments without raising taxes.

 The BNP thanks Sen. Chuck Schumer, Sen. Kirsten Gillibrand, Rep. Tom Reed, and Rep. Brian Higgins for their support of this bipartisan legislation.

 As we move into 2022, the BNP will be focused on advocating for an efficient, effective distribution of funds that meets our region’s needs and makes transformational projects possible.

 The President’s decision to sign the bill today is an interesting twist in the ongoing negotiations on the “Build Back Better” reconciliation bill, the Democrats’ $3.5 trillion social spending package.